Conditional Information Inequalities and Combinatorial Applications: The proof of Theorem

-Random variables distributed according to $p'$ are generated by the following process: generate first a pair $a,b$ using the original distribution of $(A,B)$.
-Then generate independently $x$ using the conditional distribution $x \mid a,b$ and $y$ using the conditional distribution $y \mid a,b$.
+Random variables distributed according to $p'$ can be generated by the following process: First generate $a$ using the original distribution of $A$, then generate independently $x$ using the conditional distribution $x \mid a$ and $y$ using the conditional distribution $y \mid a$.

-Notice that $p'(a,b,x,y)$ is positive if so is $p(a,b,x,y)$ but not the other way around.
-However the ratio~\eqref{eq8} is still well defined and positive for all quadruples $a,b,x,y$ with positive $p'(a,b,x,y)$.
+Notice that $p'(a,x,y)$ is positive if so is $p(a,x,y)$ but not the other way around.
+However, ratio~\eqref{eq8} is still well defined and positive for all triples $a,x,y$ with positive $p'(a,x,y)$.
 Therefore we can compute the average value of the logarithm of~\eqref{eq8} using the distribution $p'$ in place of $p$.
 Moreover, changing the distribution does not affect the average.
-This follows from the equalities $p'(a,b,x) = p(a,b,x)$ and $p'(a,b,y) = p(a,b,y)$.

 Indeed, the logarithm of~\eqref{eq8} is the sum of logarithms of its factors.
-Thus it suffices to show that the average of the logarithm of each factors is not affected when we replace $p$ by $p'$.
-Let us prove this, say, for the factor $1/ p(a,b,x)$.
+Thus it suffices to show that the average of the logarithm of each factor is not affected when $p$ is replaced by $p'$.
+Let us prove this, say, for the factor $1/ p(a,x)$.

 This factor does not depend on $y$.
-Therefore the average of its logarithm does not depend on how $p(a,b,x)$ is split among $p(a,b,x,y)$ for different values $y$: we just sum up $\log 1/ p(a,b,x)$ over all $a,b,x$ with weights $p(a,b,x)$.
-As $p(a,b,x)=p'(a,b,x)$, summing with weights $p'(a,b,x)$ will yield the same result.
+Therefore the average of its logarithm does not depend on how $p(a,x)$ is split among $p(a,x,y)$ for different values $y$: we just sum up $\log 1/ p(a,x)$ over all $a,x$ with weights $p(a,x)$.
+As $p(a,x)=p'(a,x)$, summing with weights $p'(a,x)$ will yield the same result.